 Update: Links to each segment are now live

 I’m derelict in my writing duties this month.
-This is for many reasons the primary one being that I lost my glasses and probably won’t be able to replace them until November.
+This is for many reasons.
+The primary one being that I lost my glasses and probably won’t be able to replace them until November.
 There is an event that I’m so excited about that I had to write about it.
-This Friday October, 28th 2022 there is going to be a 24 hour math stream for charity.
+This Friday, October, 28th 2022 there is going to be a 24 hour math stream for charity.
 The topic is math games.
-It features several Numberphile presenters; Katie Steckles, Simon Singh, Tom Crawford, and James Grime.
+Featuring several Numberphile presenters; Katie Steckles, Simon Singh, Tom Crawford, and James Grime.

 You can watch the stream here; https://24hourmaths.com/gameshow/.
 They will announce the YouTube link when they are live.
 You may also want to follow them on Twitter.
 The times are in BST but there is an option to convert them to your local time zone.
-I believe it starts at 11 am PST for those on the West Coast of the US.
+It starts at 11 am PST for those on the West Coast of the US.

 So, why is this a big deal?
-Well, at lest to me, it is incredibly interesting and this is my story.
+Well, at least to me, it is incredibly interesting and this is my story.
 I was the worst at math in fourth grade.
 I could not understand greater or less than.
-Multiplication was totally lost to me.
+Multiplication was not happening for me.

-Things were even more challenging because my family didn’t know how to help me and were themselves math anxious.
+Things were even more challenging because my family didn’t know how to help.
+They were themselves math anxious.

-Well, I figured out how to do multiplication by turning numbers to letters.
+Well, I figured out how to do multiplication by turning numbers into letters.
 Making them more like the cryptogram puzzles that I would solve with my mother.
 I wanted to turn my strength in language into a way that I could study mathematics.
 Through this method, I was able to understand the grammar of mathematical equations.